Skip to contents

 How to cite

-Kreutzer, S., 2023. set_RLum(): General set function for RLum S4 class objects.
+Kreutzer, S., 2025. set_RLum(): General setter function for RLum S4 class objects.
 Function version 0.3.0.
-In: Kreutzer, S., Burow, C., Dietze, M., Fuchs, M.C., Schmidt, C., Fischer, M., Friedrich, J., Mercier, N., Philippe, A., Riedesel, S., Autzen, M., Mittelstrass, D., Gray, H.J., Galharret, J., 2023.
+In: Kreutzer, S., Burow, C., Dietze, M., Fuchs, M.C., Schmidt, C., Fischer, M., Friedrich, J., Mercier, N., Philippe, A., Riedesel, S., Autzen, M., Mittelstrass, D., Gray, H.J., Galharret, J., Colombo, M., Steinbuch, L., Boer, A.d., 2025.
 Luminescence: Comprehensive Luminescence Dating Data Analysis.
-R package version 0.9.23. https://CRAN.R-project.org/package=Luminescence
+R package version 1.0.0. https://r-lum.github.io/Luminescence/

 Examples

-##produce empty objects from each class
+## produce empty objects from each class

 set_RLum(class = "RLum.Data.Curve")